Hysterics (Rolo Tomassi album)

-Hysterics is the debut album by Rolo Tomassi recorded in spring 2008 and released on 22 September 2008.
+Hysterics is the debut studio album by British mathcore band Rolo Tomassi, recorded in spring 2008 and released on 22 September 2008.
 The album is Rolo Tomassi's first release on Hassle Records and features all new tracks.
 The album received an exclusive first review from Thrash Hits, who awarded the album a maximum score.
 The band recorded a video for the song "I Love Turbulence" on 15 September.

 The album was also released on heavyweight black vinyl, featuring alternative artwork, through Hassle Records and limited to only 1000 copies.
 The album is being repressed through Holy Roar/Destination Moon Records in two colours, Red/Clear and Blue with Yellow and Grey splatter.

 On 23 November 2009, a "Bonus Disk" version of the album was released via Shock Records in Australia.